linagora/linid-im-api-corelib/docs/plugins/internationalization.md

 ## 🧰 Default Application Message Keys

-The Directory Manager API provides a set of **default i18n message keys** that are used across all plugins and core components.
+The Identity Manager API provides a set of **default i18n message keys** that are used across all plugins and core components.
 These messages cover common error scenarios and can be overridden in your plugin if needed.

 | Key                                   | Context Parameters   | Description                                              |